CakeInTech/metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > I would like to thank Microverse for providing the opportunity and  my coding partner for assisting me throughout the project.

-> Nelson Sakwa for the amazing on Behance
+> I would like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio)  for the amazing design idea on Behance

 <p align="right">(<a href="#readme-top">back to top</a>)</p>